fakeinc/muse/README.md

 ##### Non-specific

-* Debugger part is not customized since for now I don't have any idea on it.
+* ~~Debugger part is not customized since for now I don't have any idea on it.~~(Now customized with 1.2.2.)
+However I'm not so sure about this one.
 Help wanted.
 * Perl5 code does not have an elegant enough look.
 If you use it as your main developing language, check [this screenshot](https://filedn.com/lWjJaj8Xt0obbuqzr3sbsCy/Share/screenshot_20190608_072917.png) out before using it.
 Language specific variables are not customized.
 Help wanted.
 * Ruby is too purple.
 If you need to use [this](https://filedn.com/lWjJaj8Xt0obbuqzr3sbsCy/Share/screenshot_20190608_073508.png) for several hours, it might ends up hurting your eyes.
 Help wanted.